Mode-selective Single-dipole Excitation and Controlled Routing of Guided Waves in a Multi-mode Topological Waveguide: The experimental setup

+Fig.~\ref{fig:structure} shows the structure used in the microwave experiment.
 The aluminum tripods used to build the VPC are fabricated using wire electrical discharge machining.
 Two pieces of structural foam (ROHACELL 51HF) are used to support the tripods between the two parallel plates.
 Another piece of structural foam with laser-cut holes is used for precisely locating the position and the directional angle of every tripod.
 The source is a $23$mm long, $\hat{z}$-directional antenna.

 We use a vector network analyzer (Keysight N5222A) to perform the measurement.
 Each set of measurement contains $257$ transmission spectra taken at uniformly spaced positions $r_i$ along periphery B or C of structure.
 To calculate the total amount of detected energy at a port, we sum $|S_{21}(r_i)|^2$ over all $r_i$ along that periphery.
 The detect antenna is mounted on a motor-driven Velmex BiSlide rail.
-Electromagnetic wave absorbers are attached to one side of the rail to prevent reflection from the metallic surface (see Supplementary Material Fig.~S7 for details).
+Electromagnetic wave absorbers are attached to one side of the rail to prevent reflection from the metallic surface.

-We use the finite-element-frequency-domain software, COMSOL Multiphysics, to perform numerical computation.
-For band diagram calculations, we simulate supercells with $15$ unit cells on both sides of the interface.
-All the metallic components are set as perfect electric conductors in COMSOL simulations.